theomnipotentpixel/not-alone/docs.md

 - `msg` - the text to show
 - `time` - the time in milliseconds to show the message

+### `control`

+sent when one of the control keys are pressed

+when received, if key is reset, the host will re-send the current level pack to the client

+- `key` (up/down/left/right/jump/reset) - the control key that was pressed

+### `timer`

+sent when the host receives a reset request from a client

+when received, modifies the timer that appears at the top of the screen

+- `time` - the time in seconds to set the timer to
+- `countdown` - whether or not the timer should be counting down
+- `hidden` - whether or not the timer is hidden
+- `paused` - whether or not the timer is paused

+### `setting`

+sent when the host changes one of the host settings

+when received, modifies the local copy of the host settings

+- `communication` - whether or not players are allowed to send signals

 ## Ignored packets

 Packets that are sent, but normally are ignored when received and not interpreted.

-### `control`

-sent when one of the control keys are pressed

-ignored when received

-- `key` (up/down/left/right/jump) - the control key that was pressed

 ### `talkto`